djpowers/personal-site/src/now.md

 ## 📺 Watching

 Casually have been revisiting _Sister, Sister_, which holds up surprisingly well.
 I also finally dipped my toes into the _Unsolved Mysteries_ reboot, and it's probably for the best that I hadn't gone down this rabbit hole until now. 🐰🕳

+Nim got me hooked on _The Great British Baking Show_, to my surprise.
+It's just so wholesome and pleasant.
+Reminder that if you are American, it is incorrect to refer to the program as _The Great British Bake Off_ because Pillsbury owns the rights to the phrase “Bake-Off” in the U.S. so I hope you get sued for any infractions.

 ## 📚 Reading